blarvin/PIPELINE/README.md

 Unit Testing: Mocha with Chai assertion library and nyc coverage report

+Basically, to build an app through this Pipeline, you would just work inside the "app" folder**.

 1. See the page by running `npm start` or `node server.js` and visiting localhost:3000 (may change the localhost port at line 3 in server.js)